Step 1: Declutter your Home for Life

 There will be a few rules (or fun people call them “boundaries”).
 These rules help protect our hard work and create a home that will bless you for years to come.
-Here are my 8 minimalist tips to simplify your home.

 - CHOOSE A HOLDING ROOM.
 This room will hold the donations or “maybe” bin during the declutter.
 Your holding room is off limits to everyone.
 The dog, the kid, the nosey mother-in-law, the husband that may need that.
 Everyone.